 To help curtail this problem and boost CRM adoption rates within your sales reps, you need to start thinking strategically at the very beginning: when choosing your CRM.

 Not all CRMs are created equal.
 And, the fact of the matter is, the quality and fit of the CRM affects adoption rates.
-Or, said another way, your reps are more likely to take advantage of technology that’s easy to use.
+Your reps are more likely to take advantage of technology that’s easy to use.

-The most important way to get your field reps to use CRM is by getting a CRM that works for them.
-A major deterrent for field reps using CRM is being chained to a desk.
+The most important way to get your field reps to use CRM is by getting a CRM that works for them, even out in the field.

-Each hour they have to spend at a desk is valuable selling time lost.
 Sales reps only spend 36.6% of their time selling on average.
-They don’t want to waste any more time on technology when they could be out making sales.
+They don’t want to waste any more time on technology that keeps them at their desk when they could be out making sales.

 If you aren’t planning to completely quit all your other technology, be sure that the CRM you choose has integrations with your other software.

 For example, many CRMs will have integrations for lead enrichment or lead generation applications.
-If your team has had a lot of success with a particular application, be sure to choose a CRM that is compatible.
+If your team has had a lot of success with a particular application, be sure to choose a compatible CRM.

-While it’s not necessarily a deal-breaker if the software doesn’t have integrations, it’s important to consider how this will affect your reps’ workflow.
-Will they have to enter a bunch of redundant information in separate applications?
-If so, you might want to look at other options.
+It’s important to consider how the CRM will affect your reps’ workflow.
+If they have to enter a bunch of redundant information in separate applications, you might want to look at other options.